merenlab/merenlab.org/tutorials/infant-gut/index.md

 [CONCOCT](http://www.nature.com/nmeth/journal/v11/n11/full/nmeth.3103.html){:target="_blank"} results come from the CONCOCT module that was embedded within anvi'o until `v6`.

-Eren et al. results come directly from the {% include ARTIFACT name="collection" text="collection" %} generated during the study.
+Eren et al. results come directly from the {% include ARTIFACT name="collection" %} generated during the study.

 Finally, a file corresponding to Sharon et al. results was created by BLAST-searching sequences in {% include ARTIFACT name="bin" text="bins" %} identified by the authors of the study (see [http://ggkbase.berkeley.edu/carrol](http://ggkbase.berkeley.edu/carrol){:target="_blank"}) to our contigs to have matching names for our assembly.

 </div>

 Now you have the background information about where these files are coming from.
 Moving on.
-But just before we continue to move on, let's remove the default {% include ARTIFACT name="collection" text="collection" %} from our {% include ARTIFACT name="profile-db" text="profile database" %}, if there is one, to avoid any confusion.
+But just before we continue to move on, let's remove the default {% include ARTIFACT name="collection" %} from our {% include ARTIFACT name="profile-db" text="profile database" %}, if there is one, to avoid any confusion.

-You can use {% include PROGRAM name="anvi-show-collections-and-bins" text="this command" %} to see all {% include ARTIFACT name="collection" text="collections" %} in your anvi'o {% include ARTIFACT name="profile-db" text="profile database" %}:
+You can use the program {% include PROGRAM name="anvi-show-collections-and-bins" %} to see all {% include ARTIFACT name="collection" text="collections" %} in your anvi'o {% include ARTIFACT name="profile-db" text="profile database" %}:

 ```
 anvi-show-collections-and-bins -p PROFILE.db